davidjwalling/os/README.md

 ### Assembly

-Assembling the source code requires NASM (the Netwide Assembler) or a compatible assembler.

-	The recommended version of NASM is 2.14.02, compiled 26 Dec 2018.

-Compilation on Windows:

-	Use the make.bat file to remove and recreate all project components.

-Compilation on Linux:

-	Use the make utility to process the project's Makefile to refresh all project components.

-Assembly Directives:
+- OS is assembled on this site using NASM (Netwide Asssembler) version 2.14.02.
+- The make.bat file is provided to assemble and link on Windows using NASM and ALINK.
+- The Makefile file is provided to assemple and link on Linux using NASM and ld.

+These directives are recognized in the source code:

-	BUILDBOOT	Create os.dat, the operating system boot sector.
+- BUILDBOOT	Create os.dat, the operating system boot sector.
-	BUILDDISK	Create os.dsk, a 1.44MB 3.5" floppy disk image.
+- BUILDDISK	Create os.dsk, a 1.44MB 3.5" floppy disk image.
-	BUILDCOM	Create os.com, the operating system kernel program.
+- BUILDCOM	Create os.com, the operating system kernel program.
-	BUILDPREP	Create osprep.com, a utility to write the boot sector to a diskette.
+- BUILDPREP	Create osprep.com, a utility to write the boot sector to a diskette.

 ### Installation